Charles Rosher

-Charles G. Rosher, A.S.C.
-(17 November 1885 – 15 January 1974) was an English-born cinematographer who worked from the early days of silent films through the 1950s.
+Charles Gladdish Rosher, A.S.C.
+(17 November 1885 – 15 January 1974) was a British-American cinematographer who worked from the early days of silent films through the 1950s.

 He was Mary Pickford's favourite cinematographer and a personal friend, shooting all of the films in which she starred from 1918 to 1927, before they had a falling-out during production of Coquette (1929).
 He was the first cinematographer to receive an Academy Award, along with Karl Struss, for Sunrise: A Song of Two Humans (1927), and won again for The Yearling (1946), with Leonard Smith and Arthur Arling.
 He was also nominated four times.